project-n-oss/projectn-bolt-awscli/README.md

 ## Installation

-To install the plugin package, run: `python installer.py` from this directory.
+To install the plugin package, run: `pip3 install [-e] .` from this directory.

 ## Configuration